How to Shop for a Funeral

 FIRST

-The law doesn't require refrigeration to begin for 24 hrs so if a hospital, or police, are asking you to call a funeral home immediately, don't let that bother you.
+Utah law doesn't require refrigeration to begin for 24 hrs so if a hospital, or police, are asking you to call a funeral home NOW, don't let that force you to rush.
 Just proceed to the second step knowing the worst has already occurred.
-Our Flow Chart for what to do when death occurs.
+For help with what must be done immediately when death occurs see Our Flow Chart

 SECOND